Best Small Dogs That Don’t Bark Much

 - Can you provide enough routine and stimulation to prevent boredom barking?

-- Are you willing to train around doors, visitors, and outdoor sounds?
+- Are you willing to train around doors, visitors, and outside sounds?

-- Do you want a calmer lapdog type, or a more playful and active small dog?
+- Do you want a calmer lapdog type or a more playful small dog?

 - Can you handle grooming if the quieter breed you like has a higher-maintenance coat?